 Think green with the WEA

-A key part of our curriculum, our Environment courses are always popular and give learners the opportunity to explore a wide range of topics.
+Our Environment courses are a key part of our curriculum and are always popular.
+They give learners the opportunity to explore a wide range of topics, including gardening.

 Skip to courses